 This function allows to transfer of user data between gNB-CU and gNB-DU.

+This function also allows to transfer PDU Set Information of a QoS flow, and indication of End of Data Burst to the gNB-DU.
+The detailed protocol is specified in TS 38.415 [12].

 5.3.2 Flow control function